 He works at the seam where technology, art, and design meet.
 He likes processes that look complicated from the outside because they are, and treats science as a kind of art and art as a kind of science.
 The work he cares about most makes cities and buildings better for the people who actually use them.

-He has taught at universities — computational modeling, interactive design, digital fabrication, and a range of architecture and urban planning studios and seminars.
+I've taught at universities — computational modeling, interactive design, digital fabrication, and a range of architecture and urban planning studios and seminars.